ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 In this case, the team chooses its representative and announces the person in a dedicated `Community Topic <https://forum.ansible.com/tags/c/project/7/community-wg>`_.
 After the announcement is made, the representative is added to the `SteeringCommittee <https://forum.ansible.com/g/SteeringCommittee>` group on the forum.

+The team uses the same Community Topic for announcing subsequent representative changes.

 Process
 ^^^^^^^^